-For workers who are apprentices, the decision-maker determines the average earnings by using the average earnings of a journeyman employed by the employer in the same trade as the worker.
+For workers who are apprentices, the decision-maker determines the average earnings by using to be an amount equal to the average earnings of a journeyperson employed by the employer in the same trade as that which the worker was working in at the time of the injury.

-If the employer did not employ a journeyman in the same trade as the worker, the worker's average earnings are determined by using the average earnings of a journeyman employed in the same geographical area as the employer and employed in the same trade as the worker.
+If the employer did not employ a journeyperson in the same trade as the worker, the decision-maker determines the worker's average earnings are determined by using to be an amount equal to the average earnings of a journeyperson employed in the same geographical area as the employer and employed in the same trade as the worker was at the time of the injury.